Low turnout recorded in early voting for Thursday's election - NewsBreak

 Robinson, Price and Hughes re-elected to Sullivan school board

-BLOUNTVILLE — Three incumbents unopposed on Thursday's general election ballot have been elected to four-year terms on the seven-member Sullivan County Board of Education, according to unofficial election results Thursday night, Aug.
-4. All ran and were elected as Republicans.
-No Democrats sought the office in the first county...
+BLOUNTVILLE — Three incumbents unopposed on Thursday’s general election ballot have been elected to four-year terms on the seven- member Sullivan County Board of Education, according to unofficial election results from Thursday night.
+All ran and were elected as Republicans.
+No Democrats sought the office in the first...

 IN THIS ARTICLE